Curious4Tech/Apache-Guacamole-Full-Configuration-Guide/README.md

 ![image](https://github.com/user-attachments/assets/1eacc668-0329-4824-9379-421ab0ceb29d)

 ## Step 4.
-Solve problem (Optional, in case you accounter that type of problem)
+Solving problem (Optional, in case you accounter that type of problem)

 It looks like we've successfully configured some parts of Guacamole, but the systemd units are not installed.
 This is what causing issues with starting guacd as a systemd service.
 Here’s how to solve it.